 Ralph Serpas, chief nursing officer at Our Lady of the Angels, echoed those sentiments.
 “My experience with other vendor implementations was a flip of the switch and then problems surfaced.
 Mercy’s approach felt more organized, prepared and systematic,” said Serpas.
 “The clinical experience of Mercy’s team made for easy and clear communication with all of our departments, so there were no misunderstandings of what was necessary to accomplish the task at hand.
 Mercy’s project lead, Diana Rosewicz, established an environment that made us feel as if we were working with a sister hospital.
 Everyone felt at ease.”

 Mercy services are of particular benefit for small to medium hospitals like Our Lady of the Angels that are looking to improve quality and control costs.
-Now, not only is there a fellow provider accredited by Epic to deliver these services, but hospitals can take advantage of Mercy’s lessons learned, as well as a decade of experience using Epic to improve patient care.
+As the first provider accredited by Epic to deliver these services, Mercy can offer these hospitals a decade of experience using Epic to improve patient care.

 “There’s additional value in having Mercy’s evidenced-based treatment paths wired into our EHR, along with all their best practices,” said Ragas.
 “We’re already seeing results from our data on how we can enhance patient safety and improve our outcomes.”

 For Mercy, it’s about providing better patient care.

 “It’s responding to a need and partnering when it brings greater good to our health care community,” said Gil Hoffman, Mercy’s chief information officer.
 “Where Mercy extends proven technology services to other hospitals, more patients have access to quality care.”